washburn24/Linux-Utilities/README.md

 ```
 tar -C $HOME/.icons -xvf $HOME/.icons/WhiteSurCustom.tar.xz
 rsync -a -v --ignore-existing $HOME/.icons/WhiteSurClean/* $HOME/.icons/WhiteSur/
-tar -czf $HOME/.icons/WhiteSurCustom.tar.xz WhiteSur
 ```
-These examples are geared to Fedora for syntax but other distros would be similar (Ubuntu would use apt as the package manager instead of dnf, sandboxed apps would default to snap without explicitly installed Flatpak support, etc).
-Real bash shell example coming soon.
+These examples are geared to Fedora for syntax but other distros would be similar (Debian would use apt as the package manager instead of dnf, Ubuntu would do that as well as having sandboxed apps default to Snap without explicitly installed Flatpak support, etc).
+A functional bash shell example for Fedora Workstation 40 is in the /tools subdirectory, everything it needs is self contained in public git repos including this one, which it will clone automatically.